 Lowell, MA Highlights:

-• For Outdoor Enthusiasts: Walk or bike the Riverwalk – Scenic paths along the Merrimack River with historical signage and urban views.
+• For Outdoor Enthusiasts: Walk or bike the Riverwalk – I’ve biked this path a few times—it winds along the Merrimack River with just the right mix of nature and city.
+You’ll learn as you go, thanks to all the historical markers.

-• For an Adventure: Paddle Lowell’s canals and rivers – Rent kayaks and explore the waterways that powered 19th-century industry.
+• For an Adventure: Paddle Lowell’s canals and rivers – I once rented a kayak and paddled through the same waterways that powered 19th-century industry.
+You’ll feel like you’re gliding through history.

 Best Time to Visit Lowell, MA